spujadas/elk-docker/docs/index.md

 In order to process multiline log entries (e.g. stack traces) as a single event using Filebeat, you may want to consider [Filebeat's multiline option](https://www.elastic.co/blog/beats-1-1-0-and-winlogbeat-released), which was introduced in Beats 1.1.0, as a handy alternative to altering Logstash's configuration files to use [Logstash's multiline codec](https://www.elastic.co/guide/en/logstash/current/plugins-codecs-multiline.html).

-### Linking a Docker container to the ELK container <a name="linking-containers"></a>
+### Connecting a Docker container to an ELK container running on the same host<a name="connecting-containers"></a>

-If you want to forward logs from a Docker container to the ELK container, then you need to link the two containers.
+If you want to forward logs from a Docker container to the ELK container on a host, then you need to connect the two containers.

 **Note** – The log-emitting Docker container must have Filebeat running in it for this to work.

+First of all, create an isolated, user-defined `bridge` network (we'll call it `elknet`):

+	$ sudo docker network create -d bridge elknet

+Now start the ELK container, giving it a name (e.g. `elk`) using the `--name` option, and specifying the network it must connect to (`elknet` in this example):

+	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -it \
+		--name elk --network=elknet sebp/elk

+Then start the log-emitting container on the same network (replacing `your/image` with the name of the Filebeat-enabled image you're forwarding logs from):

+	$ sudo docker run -p 80:80 -it --network=elknet your/image

+From the perspective of the log emitting container, the ELK container is now known as `elk`, which is the hostname to be used under `hosts` in the `filebeat.yml` configuration file.

+For more information on networking with Docker, see [Docker's documentation on working with `network` commands](https://docs.docker.com/engine/userguide/networking/work-with-networks/).

+#### Linking containers without a user-defined network

+_This is the legacy way of connecting containers over the Docker's default `bridge` network, using links, which are a [deprecated legacy feature of Docker which may eventually be removed](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/)._

 First of all, give the ELK container a name (e.g. `elk`) using the `--name` option: